 Who is Eligible for Optional Practical Training Application (OPT)?

-- Students who have maintained F-1 status for at least nine months of full-time study and have completed their program are eligible for authorization for up to 12 months of Optional Practical Training (OPT) in their major field of study.
+- F-1 students who have been lawfully enrolled on a ful time basis for one full academic year and have completed their program are eligible for authorization for up to 12 months of Optional Practical Training (OPT) in their major field of study.

 - A student is eligible for only 12 months of OPT for each level they have completed. (i.e., one year for Undergraduate, one year for Masters and one year for a Doctorate program)

-- Students enrolled in the Intensive English Language Program are not eligible.
+**Students enrolled in the Intensive English Language Program are not eligible for OPT.

 Steps to Apply for OPT